npge/npge/README.md

     This file is used by GUI viewer `qnpge`;
   * `extra-blocks/low.bs` and `extra-blocks/low.bi`
     Subblocks of low identity sliced from pangenome blocks.
+    See [explanation][low-explanation] for more information
+    about low identity subblocks.
     This file is used by GUI viewer `qnpge`;

   * directory `check` files related to pangenome checking;